WRC: FIA World Rally Championship Arcade

-WRC: FIA World Rally Championship Arcade (also known as FIA WRC Arcade) is a 2002 off-road arcade rally game released for the PlayStation, based upon the 2002 World Rally Championship season.
-The game was developed by Unique Development Studios and published by Sony Computer Entertainment.
+WRC: FIA World Rally Championship Arcade (also known as FIA WRC Arcade) is a 2002 racing video game developed by Unique Development Studios and published by Sony Computer Entertainment for the PlayStation.
+It is based upon the 2002 World Rally Championship season.

 Gameplay

 WRC: FIA World Rally Championship Arcade features 7 World Rally Championship manufacturer cars along with 14 track locations from 14 different countries that were included in the 2002 World Rally Championship.
 The tracks are held on various surfaces such as asphalt, dirt, gravel, ice, mud and snow, and range in difficulty from easy to difficult.
 Races can take place in sunny or wet-weather conditions.
 Cars vary in how fast they accelerate, how fast they are, and their steering ability.
 A co-driver guides the player by informing them of which type of corner they are approaching.

 The game has five game modes; Time Trial where the aim of the player is to get the fastest time around any available tracks, Vs Mode which is competing against another player, Super Special Mode where the player competes against 16 other vehicles, Grid Race where the player can race against other competitors and unlock bonus tracks.